 Section II.7.d.
 Election to membership shall be by the members present at the annual business meeting of the Society.
 A three- quarters affirmative vote of the members present shall be required for election.

 Section II.8.
 Other Membership Classes.
 The Board of Directors establish other types or categories of membership when it is deemed to be in the best interest of the Society.
 The Board of Directors is responsible for establishing the terms and conditions of membership, including initial fees and annual dues, for the members of the Society.

 Section III.1.
 Titles.
-The officers of the Society shall be the President, President-Elect, Vice-President, Executive Director and Secretary-Treasurer.
+The officers of the Society shall be the President, President-Elect, Vice-President, Executive Director, Secretary-Treasurer, and Editor-in-Chief.

 Section III.2.
 Terms.
 The President, President-Elect, and Vice-President shall serve one-year terms, commencing at the close of the meeting during which they succeeded or were elected to office and terminating at the close of that same meeting twelve-months hence.
 The Executive Director and Secretary-Treasurer shall serve a term of three-years, subject to renewal for one additional term, as determined by the Board of Directors.

 Section III.2.a.
 All officers of this Society serving at the time of the adoption of these By-Laws shall hold the comparable office in the Society.